faisal-ajao/malaria-gradcam-classification/README.md

 - Train a custom CNN to classify **Parasitized** vs **Uninfected** cells
 - Data augmentation with torchvision
 - GPU-accelerated training (Colab-friendly)
 - Grad-CAM visualization to highlight regions used by the CNN
+- Trained in Google Colab

 ---